0xMart/0xMart/README.md

 ## ⚡ About Me

 - 🎓 Former Network & Security student with hands-on experience in EDR, SIEM, and reverse engineering
-- 🛠️ I like to create tools in Python, automate boring stuff, and dive into blue team strategies
+- ⚙️ I create tools and scripts in Bash, PowerShell, and Python to optimize system administration.
-- ☁️ Exploring cloud security with Terraform & AWS
+- 🌐 I deploy secure VPN solutions and automate server management tasks.
-- 🔍 Always learning more about malware behavior and digital forensics
+- 📈 Always learning more about infrastructure security and automation.

 ---